Civil Society Covenant

 • conducting a formal interview.

-• Follow an informal process.
-This might involve a meeting with each candidate and then inviting those that are suitable and interested to observe a board meeting.
-This is an opportunity for them to see how the board works and to meet trustees.
+This might involve meeting with each candidate and then inviting those that are suitable to observe a board meeting.
+This gives them an opportunity to see how the board works and meet existing trustees.

-• Members might make the final decision.
+Your members might make the final decision on who is elected.
 Some membership organisations help members choose between candidates by:

-• sharing candidate biographies to members before the Annual General Meeting (AGM)
+• sharing candidate biographies before their annual general meeting (AGM)

-• alerting members to the role, skills and attributes required.
+• sharing information about the role, skills and experience needed.

-• If members elect the trustees at the AGM, the board may suggest who they feel is most suitable.
-They won't have the final say on who the members choose.
+If members elect the trustees at the AGM, the board may suggest who they feel is most suitable.
+However they won't have the final say on who the members choose.

 Creating a great induction

-Induction is vital.
-It supports your new trustees, helping them to get up to speed with the role, the organisation and their legal responsibilities.
-Induction also helps your trustees understand your key policies and procedures.
+Inductions also help trustees understand your key policies and procedures.
 These might include equal opportunities, health and safety, and data protection.

-• meetings and introductions to other trustees, employees, beneficiaries, service users, and other stakeholders
+• meetings and introductions to other trustees, employees, beneficiaries, service users, and stakeholders

 • invitations to events, meetings and presentations